wtc4863/checkers-app/docs/DesignDoc.md

 the current user is the red player, and the selected player is the white player.
 The game page is rendered using this information.

+When in a game, players must be able to make turns only when it is his/her turn to move.
+In order to handle this we created the **_PostCheckTurnRoute_** which will do exactly that.
+Periodically, the client will send an AJAX request to the server asking to check if it is the players move.
+This route handles this by querying the underlying model to see if it said players turn.
+If it is, the client will recieve a JSON response saying so.

 But, in order to render the game view, a visual representation of the board is needed.
 The board view is made up of several sub classes: a **_PieceView_** represents an individual piece that can be owned by a **_SpaceView_**, that, when put together with others, makes up a **_RowView_**, the visual representation of a row of the board.